Zoroastrianism in India | The Parsis of India

 A small religious community, which exists mostly in Mumbai, is Zoroastrianism, there are at least 100,000 Zoroastrians in India.
-Reflecting their Persian origins, the Zoroastrians of western India are known as the Parsis.
+Reflecting on their Persian origins, the Zoroastrians of western India are known as the Parsis.

 It is believed that Zoroastrianism is conceptually and historically associated with the other predominantly Indian religions, Hinduism, Jainism, Buddhism, and Sikhism.
 In the tenth century, a number of Zoroastrians traveled to India to escape oppression in Iran and became the ancestors of the modern-day Parsees, the Indian Zoroastrians.